Here are some

 Here's the upturned motor at this stage, clearly showing the fully counterweighted 'Blue' crankshaft and matching stronger conrods which will make this 'Red' 202 smoother and stronger.

-This shows the electric petrol pump I use with the dual-fuel setup, no points in the distributor (I use and highy recommend 'Powerspark' conversions which I fit to all my classic cars), the remote oil filter conversion which uses the more common Z9 element and also is put through a thermostatically-controlled remote oil cooler with its own thermo fan which keeps engine oil at the ideal temperature (not over-cooled, and not over-heated with sustained high-speed use in hot Australian conditions).
-The distributor was also previously fully reconditioned and custom calibrated to give the ideal advance curve for LPG, which this Bedford uses 99% of the time.
+This shows the electric petrol pump I use with the dual-fuel setup, no points in the distributor (I use and highly recommend 'Powerspark' conversions which I fit to all my classic cars), the remote oil filter conversion which uses the more common Z9 element and also is put through a thermostatically-controlled remote oil cooler with its own thermo fan which keeps engine oil at the ideal temperature (not over-cooled, and not over-heated with sustained high-speed use in hot Australian conditions).
+The distributor was also previously fully reconditioned and custom calibrated to give the ideal advance curve for LPG, which this Bedford uses much of the time.

 Cylinder head, valve train (with new hydraulic lifters of course) and front water connections fitted.
 I use the original 'thermostat housing', but it contains no thermostat, as all pumping of coolant and operation of cooling fans is electrical.
 No engine-driven pump or fan using horsepower needlessly all the time, and the electronic system (all Davies Craig) uses the sensor visible just under the aluminium housing and regulates pumping speed and cooling fan operation automatically - a great system!